kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

    ```
    This command may not show any output for a long time.

-The following section should on Docker Desktop should be skipped since you are using `podman`.
+The following section on Docker Desktop should be skipped since you are using `podman`.
 The next section for `podman` is [Start with podman](#start-with-podman).

 ### Docker Desktop post-installation steps